By Ryan Bomberger, Co-Founder of The Radiance Foundation and husband to a true feminist

 Founding feminists‘ prolife profiles, like that of Susan B. Anthony, are ignored because they represented true feminism.
 She called abortion “child murder”…not illegal abortion…simply abortion.
 In her fierce publication, The Revolution (March 12, 1868, pg 146), she declared: “There must be a remedy even for such a crying evil as this.”
 Leading feminists, many of them proud mothers, embraced everything that made them women while fighting fearlessly for equality.

-In the About Us section on Planned Parenthood’s website (see the screenshot which is now only available as an archived page as of 2018), they make the following outrageous claims: “In [Margaret] Sanger’s America, women cannot vote, sign contracts, have bank accounts, or divorce abusive husbands.”
+In the About Us section on Planned Parenthood’s website (see the screenshot which is now only available as an archived page as of 2018), they made the following outrageous claims: “In [Margaret] Sanger’s America, women cannot vote, sign contracts, have bank accounts, or divorce abusive husbands.”

 Let’s start with the first one.
 Margaret Sanger, mother of Planned Parenthood, lived from 1879 to 1966.
 Women’s right to vote, enshrined in the 19th Amendment, was ratified in 1920, just four years after Sanger established her first population control clinic in New York City.
 This was 2 years before she published her eugenics-laden Birth Control manifesto, Pivot of Civilization.
 She was a prolific writer, with numerous published works, all of which required her, as a woman, to enter into numerous contracts.